Attainment goals for the nation’s future language learners

 2017), accessible at http://www.amacad.org/multimedia/pdfs/publications/researchpapersmonographs/language/Commission-on-Language-Learning_Americas-Languages.pdf.

 Language is considered a critical part of a liberal arts education.
-Part of Grand Valley State University's vision and strategic priorities is to "inspire and equip students to be active life-long learners and global citizens" and to require global learning of all undergraduate majors.
+Part of Grand Valley State University's vision and strategic priorities are to "inspire and equip students to be active life-long learners and global citizens" and to require global learning of all undergraduate majors.
 This does not mean that we expect all students to become fluent, but instead to have exposure to a second language and culture, which in turn leads to practical language skills.
 The Modern Languages and Literatures Department's language courses offer not just the chance to study a language, but to actively engage with another culture on its own terms.

 Multiple studies link the benefits of language learning to: